 Goopy's fun scary ghost sounds, scary ghost noises, ghost ooo sound effects and other real ghost sound effects should make kids believe in ghosts and scare up some noise.
 Sounds of real life can be scarier than ghost sound effects.

 Sound is powerful.
 Goopy favors the “OOO-OOO-OOO” repetition of the three “o” letters in his name.
 These repetitions can be pronounced like “o” in Goopy or “o” in Ghost.
-Sounds help children learn about their world.
+Sensations help children sort out their world.

-Ghosts may make animal sounds.
-Barking, howling, shrieking, snarling, snorting or growling noises are common.
-What's not to love about the slithering, creeping, hovering, crawling, scratching, burrowing and wiggling sounds of hooves, paws, fins, flippers, wings, tails or claws?
+Is barking, howling, shrieking, snarling, snorting or growling noise common?
+Are slithering, creeping, hovering, crawling, scratching, burrowing or wiggling hooves, paws, fins, flippers, wings, tails or claws real?

-A gnawing, scratching and scampering rat spirit may never be caught.
-A lyrebird spirit may return to protect its territory.
-Its noises of ringing school bells, blaring car alarms, pounding construction hammers, grinding chain saws, or blasting gunfire may continue after residents escape the haunt.
+Can gnawing, scratching rat spirits be caught?
+Will lyrebird spirits forever protect territories with ringing school bells, blaring car alarms, pounding construction hammers, grinding chain saws or recess bell sounds in the middle of the night?

-An oasis in a desert may look real.
+A desert oasis may look real.
 With splashing, the image seems more realistic.
 Ghosts accompanied with vibrant sonorities give stronger proof for belief than mere sightings.
 Seeing may not be believing.

 Ghostly encounters may extend from past forms or conditions.
 People may believe they're going crazy when they hear the din of dripping, gurgling, sloshing or running water when and where no water is present.

 Sounds arouse emotions.
 Who could relax with water swishing into the room?
 Imagine the excitement of heavy footsteps or hoofbeats coming closer.
 Test your fear at articulatedsounds.com.

 Silence seems boring.
 Slamming doors could mean Goopy is raiding the refrigerator.
-In the video below, is the refrigerator haunted?
+Is the refrigerator haunted?
 Is the ghost screeching “it's empty”?
 There is no quiz at the end of the video.

 Track the source.
 Is it rising, falling, coming, going or staying in place?
 Is the timer ready to ring?
 Step forth as a paranormal inspector.
 Figure out what's resonating in the video below.